saiprabhakar/Papers/README.md

 	- encoder-decoder attention uses Q from decoder and K, V from encoder
 - sinusoidal position embedding (better to handle longer input during testing)
 	- gives model temporal cues or bias on where to attend
+	- added to the input embeedings at the bottom of the encoder-decoder stack (encoder's input)
 - dropout: residual dropout and while adding position encoding with embeddings
 - label smoothing: helps accuraccy but not perplexity :punch: